When to reduce house asking price if your home doesn’t sell

 On top, you should tell your friends that you’re selling and offer an incentive if one of them can find you a buyer.
 If you’re a member of a local club, then it’s worth talking with the other members.

-Anything I can do before reducing the asking price?
+Anything I can do before I’m forced to reduce house asking price?

 As pricing is both an art and science, you can’t time it.
 That said, there are a few things you could consider before reducing your house’s asking price.